Extinction in neutrally stable stochastic Lotka-Volterra models: Cyclic Four-Species Model

 \subsection{Stochastic Extinction Process}

-We would now like to investigate the behaviour of the four-species model when stochastic fluctuations, modelled by the noise terms in \eref{eq:GLVSDE}, are included.
+We would now like to investigate the behaviour of the four-species model when stochastic fluctuations, modelled by the noise terms in Eq. \eqref{eq:GLVSDE}, are included.
 According to the experience from the three-species rock-paper-scissors model, we again expect to see extinction on a time scale $\propto N$ since the deterministic orbits are neutrally stable.

 However, as already apparent from the description of the rate equation dynamics in the previous section, the set of fixed points is now much larger than in the rock-paper-scissors game.
-Plugging the parametrizations of the fixed lines \eref{eq:4SpCoexLine}, \eref{eq:4SpEdgeAC}, \eref{eq:4SpEdgeBD} into \eref{eq:4SpFPEB}, we see that the noise matrix for the Fokker-Planck equation vanishes on the edges AC and BD, but not on the line of coexistence fixed points.
+Inserting the parametrizations of the fixed lines in equations \eqref{eq:4SpCoexLine}, \eqref{eq:4SpEdgeAC}, \eqref{eq:4SpEdgeBD} into \eqref{eq:4SpFPEB}, we see that the noise matrix for the Fokker-Planck equation vanishes on the edges AC and BD, but not on the line of coexistence fixed points.

-Hence, the absorbing states for the stochastic process are precisely the edges AC and BD of the phase space simplex, parametrized by \eref{eq:4SpEdgeAC} and \eref{eq:4SpEdgeBD}, corresponding to states with a mixture of non-interacting species (A and C or B and D).
-This is consistent with the picture obtained directly from the reaction equations \eref{eq:4SpReactionEqns}, where it is clear that these are exactly the states where no more reactions can occur.
+Hence, the absorbing states for the stochastic process are precisely the edges AC and BD of the phase space simplex, parametrized by the equations \eqref{eq:4SpEdgeAC} and \eqref{eq:4SpEdgeBD}, corresponding to states with a mixture of non-interacting species (A and C or B and D).
+This is consistent with the picture obtained directly from the reaction equations \eqref{eq:4SpReactionEqns}, where it is clear that these are exactly the states where no more reactions can occur.